-NOTE: A bus may be Class A, B, or C depending on whether the GVWR is over 26,001 pounds or is a combination
+NOTE: A bus may be Class A, B, or C depending on whether the GVWR is over 26,001 pounds or is a combination vehicle.

-1.1 - Commercial Driver License Tests
+2.1 - Commercial Driver License Tests

-1.1.1 - Knowledge Tests
+2.1.1 - Knowledge Tests

 You will have to take one or more knowledge tests, depending on what class of license and what endorsements you need.
+Customers holding a valid Florida Class E License may be issued a CDL Instructional permit after they have passed the knowledge test.
+This permit allows the customer to practice driving until they pass the skill test.

 The CDL knowledge tests include:

-The general knowledge test, taken by all applicants.

-The passenger transport test, taken by all bus driver applicants.

-The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes.

-The combination vehicles test, which is required if you want to drive combination vehicles.

-The hazardous materials test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
-In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check.

-The tanker test, required if you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more.

-The doubles/triples test, required if you want to pull double or triple trailers.

-The School Bust test, required if you want to drive a school bus.
+- The general knowledge test, taken by all applicants. - The passenger transport test, taken by all bus driver applicants. - The air brakes test, which you must take if your vehicle has air brakes, including air over hydraulic brakes. - The combination vehicles test, which is required if you want to drive combination vehicles. - The hazardous materials test, required if you want to haul hazardous materials as defined in 49 CFR 383.5.
+In order to obtain this endorsement you are also required to pass a Transportation Security Administration (TSA) background check. - The tanker test, required if you want to haul a liquid or liquid gas in a permanently mounted cargo tank rated at 119 gallons or more or a portable tank rated at 1,000 gallons or more. - The doubles/triples test, required if you want to pull double or triple trailers. - The School Bus test, required if you want to drive a school bus.

-1.1.2 - Skills Tests
+2.1.2 - Skills Tests